arnhemcr/financial/README.md

 The input CSV record format is usually configured by an [XML] file.
 It defaults to this module's CSV record.
-If a staement line cannot be translated into a transaction, it is reported as an error.
+If a statement line cannot be translated into a transaction, it is reported as an error.

-The output transaction format defaults to [Ledger] journal entry.
+The output transaction format defaults to a [Ledger] journal entry.
 It can also be set to this module's CSV record.
 Transactions are ordered by date ascending.